bruab/bruab.github.io/quotes.md

 ---

-> “The law, in its majestic equality, forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread.”
+> The law, in its majestic equality, forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread.

 _-- Anatole France, [Le Lys Rouge](https://fr.wikisource.org/wiki/Le_Lys_rouge/VII)_